niconap/weather-app/README.md

 # Weather App

+The live version of this project can be found [here](https://niconap.github.io/weather-app/).

+## What is it?
-This is a simple weather app that let's you search for the weather on any location!
-Your search history will be displayed until you refresh the page.
-The project uses the OpenWeatherMap API.
+This is a weather app that let's you search for the weather on any location!
+The project uses the OpenWeatherMap API to fetch the weather data and displays it on the website.
+The website is responsive and has a dark theme as well.
+This project is part of The Odin Project's curriculum, the project description can be found [here](https://www.theodinproject.com/lessons/weather-app).

-Skills shown in this project:

-- Using Promises
-- Using an API
-- Processing data from an API and displaying it
-- Using JavaScript
-- Using CSS
-- Using HTML
+## What is the purpose?
+The main focus of this project was using the `fetch()` API in JavaScript and using a third party API, in this case the one from OpenWeatherMap.